-Although the helpdesk or support center remains unchanged in many working environments, a growing number of computer technology professionals and industry executives now prefer a user-oriented IT services management or Information Technology Service Management.
-The service desk, which still represents a fundamental IT service, increasingly integrates support operations within a business strategy, a comprehensive strategy based on the understanding of the critical needs of a company’s internal and external users.
+Although the helpdesk or support center remains unchanged in many working environments, many computer technology professionals and industry executives now prefer a user-oriented IT services management or Information Technology Service Management.
+The service desk, which still represents a fundamental IT service, increasingly integrates support operations within a business strategy, a comprehensive strategy based on understanding the critical needs of a company’s internal and external users.
 This approach is evolving, notably through the digitization of the workspace, and proposes targets that prioritize business needs and a company’s services.

-Given that technology is a proven vector for growth and that corporate needs and objectives are increasingly demanding, IT services must absolutely follow the flow.
-As such, IT services must, among other things, participate in the improvement of customer relations, discovery of new revenue opportunities, and ultimately, the improvement of the quality of services.
+Since technology is a proven vector for growth and corporate needs and objectives are increasingly demanding, IT services must follow the flow.
+As such, IT services must, among other things, improve customer relations, discover new revenue opportunities, and, ultimately, improve the quality of services.

-IT departments are more than just cost centers, they are internal partners.
+IT departments are more than just cost centers; they are internal partners.
 Processes in the delivery of IT services are now part of a corporate value proposition.
-This valuation of a holistic approach to delivery of services to business units, Business Service Management, results in business alignment and customer-oriented IT services management.
-In order to promote such an approach, here are elements to keep in mind:
+This valuation of a holistic approach to the delivery of services to business units, Business Service Management, results in business alignment and customer-oriented IT services management.

-Establish proactive and transparent understanding of business needs
+Establish a proactive and transparent understanding of business needs

-The first step in the alignment of IT services (or other technology-dependent services) is having a comprehensive understanding of business needs.
-Be it in the performance of applications, in connection with infrastructure, governance, availability management, capacity management or configuration management, IT services must be monitored and analyzed in order to ensure coherence with established corporate objectives.
-IT departments have no choice but to evolve their traditional vision towards a proactive approach for delivering its services.
+The first step in aligning IT services (or other technology-dependent services) is having a comprehensive understanding of business needs.
+Be it in the performance of applications, in connection with infrastructure, governance, availability management, capacity management or configuration management, IT services must be monitored and analyzed to ensure coherence with established corporate objectives.
+IT departments must evolve their traditional vision towards a proactive approach to delivering their services.
 In light of this information, managers must establish a transparent way to improve the current services management framework by focusing more on business than on technology.
 In sum, they must respond to the following questions:

 - What are the required IT services for each business unit?